 Why You Should Care About Functional Testing?

 Having said that, functional testing deals with the basic functionality of the software; some consider functional testing to be the wastage of time and resources.
 And yes, it could be if your application has just one or two modules.
-Unlikely, huge software applications come with dozens of features and a single glitch in the software; the company might end up suffering huge loses.
+Unlikely, huge software applications come with dozens of features and a single glitch in the software; the company might end up suffering huge losses.

 Remember the iOS 11.1 update.
 Though you may think that Apple is a huge company and they would never have software issues, reality has a different opinion.
 Evidently, the update wasn’t tested properly.
 The resultant being: